Sugar blocker supplements are increasingly available, but before buying, consider trying alternative ways of blocking sugars.

 - In my opinion, prioritizing nutrient-dense foods, maintaining a consistent workout, and incorporating sugar-blocking supplements can regulate healthy sugar levels.

 Natural Sugar Blockers

-Carbohydrates are mainly responsible for these insulin spikes .
+Carbohydrates are the primary culprits behind these insulin spikes .

-For example, the fiber in vegetables and fruits limits carbohydrate breakdown and absorption into the system .
+Fortunately, you can mitigate the impact of blood sugar elevation by incorporating natural substances into your meals.
+For instance, the fiber present in vegetables and fruits helps limit the breakdown and absorption of carbohydrates into the system .

 “Eating fruits and vegetables, whole grains, and lean protein can help to keep blood sugar levels stable.”

 6 Natural Ways of Blocking Sugars

 Whether you pick an incremental approach to reducing your sugar intake, the following six sugar-blocking dietary and lifestyle recommendations will benefit you in the long term.

 Your stomach contains a valve that keeps food there until it's ready for the next phase of digestion.
 According to the Mayo Clinic, this valve is known as the pyloric valve .